stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 Fedora includes the command-line editor [nano](https://www.nano-editor.org/) and a small version of [vim](http://www.vim.org/) with a limited set of features, as well as a desktop text editor with basic support for programming.
 Add the code editors or IDEs that you would prefer to use.

 If you do not have a preferred editor, consider using [Zed](https://zed.dev/) or a version of [Visual Studio Code](https://code.visualstudio.com).
-Read the next section for more details on Visual Studio Code.

-To use a modern code editor that works like Vim, install [Neovim](https://neovim.io).
-The default configuration for Neovim follows best practices for Vim, but you can customise it as you wish.

-#### Visual Studio Code

-[Visual Studio Code](https://code.visualstudio.com) is a powerful desktop editor for programming, with built-in support for version control and debugging.
-The large range of extensions for Visual Studio Code enable it to work with every popular programming language and framework.
-It is available free of charge.
+These are powerful desktop editors for programming, with built-in support for version control, debugging and working with LLMs.
+Their large range of extensions enable them to work with every popular programming language and framework.
+They are available free of charge.

-The Microsoft releases of Visual Studio Code are proprietary software with telemetry enabled by default, and download extensions from a proprietary Microsoft app store. if you have issues or concerns about the Microsoft releases, use the RPM packages that are provided by the [vscodium](https://vscodium.com) project.
+The Microsoft releases of Visual Studio Code are proprietary software with telemetry enabled by default, and download extensions from a proprietary Microsoft app store. if you have issues or concerns about the Microsoft releases, use the packages that are provided by the [vscodium](https://vscodium.com) project.

 {{< alert >}}
 Extensions may fail if you use the [Visual Studio Code OSS](https://flathub.org/apps/details/com.visualstudio.code.oss) Flatpak.